NewSirius/voting/README.md

 In its default configuration, Voting Application uses an in-memory database (HSQLDB) which gets populated at startup with data.

 ## Description

+Logged admins can
+- create, get restaurants;
+- create dishes;
+`If this is the first dish of the restaurant for the current day, then a restaurant rating is created for the current day with a value of zero`
+- create, get, delete users.

 Anybody users (anonymous and logged) can:
-- get list of restaurants with rating current day;
+- get list of restaurants with rating >= 0 current day;
 - get restaurant with rating and menu current day;

 Logged users can:
 - vote for the restaurant and revote until 11:00 am same day.

-Logged admins can
-- create, get restaurants;
+    - if this is the first user voting current day:
+      -- check vote time;
+      -- increment restaurant rating;
+      -- save user vote.
-- create dishes;
+    - else:
-- create, get, delete users.
+      -- check vote time;
+      -- check the vote for the same restaurant;
+      -- decrement rating for the "old" restaurant;
+      -- increment rating for the "new" restaurant;
+      -- merge user vote.

 Embedded accounts in application: